 Some aspiring small business owners don’t necessarily seek to start their own ventures, but to revamp, modernize, and customize existing businesses.
 Of course, buying a business requires money, but small business loans for business acquisition, like SBA 7(a) loans, can be hard to qualify for.
-And if you’re trying to sell your business, you might have a hard time finding buyers that have the cash readily available to buy you out as quickly as you’d like.
+And if you’re trying to sell your business, you might struggle finding buyers that have the cash to buy you out as quickly as you’d like.
 So, for both sellers and your prospective buyers, seller financing can be a lifesaver.

 You may have heard of seller financing, also known as owner financing, in terms of real estate deals.
-But it’s a common transaction in the business world, too.
-Essentially, the original owner of the business offers the new buyer a loan to cover a portion of the price of the business; then, the buyer repays the loan according to agreed-upon terms.
+But what is owner financing in the business world?
+Essentially, the original owner of the business offers the new buyer a loan to cover a portion of the price of the business.
+Then the buyer repays the loan according to agreed-upon terms.

 Here, we’ll tell you more about seller financing, why you should consider seller financing, and how to tell if seller financing is the best way to let go of your business.

-As we mentioned, seller financing is when a business’s original owner—the seller—offers the buyer a loan to cover a portion of the price of the business.
+As we mentioned, seller or owner financing is when a business owner—the seller—offers the buyer a loan to cover a portion of the cost.
 First, the buyer makes a down payment in cash, typically in the amount of one-third of the sale price, as soon as the deal is closed.
 The seller’s loan covers the remaining amount of the sale price, which the buyer repays in regular installments, plus interest, according to the terms set by the lender.
 Seller financing rarely covers the entire price of a business, so buyers usually use another form of financing in tandem with their seller’s loan.

-If you choose to sell your business with seller financing, your buyer will pay for a portion of the business upfront in cash.
+Once you choose to sell your business with seller or owner financing, your buyer will pay for a portion of the business upfront in cash.
 You’ll finance the rest of the sale in the form of a loan.
 Your lawyer will draw up and file the terms of your loan in a promissory note, which is essentially a legally binding IOU.

 If you decide to offer seller financing to sell your business, it’s crucial that you require your buyer to put up collateral.
 In this instance, you are in the same position as a bank or alternative lender would be in a traditional loan scenario.
 That means you have the freedom to determine the terms of your loan (with the help of your business broker, financial advisor, and/or your lawyer), but that also means you’re taking on the risk that your buyer will default on their payments—and that you’ll end up losing all that capital.